16 Most Stunning Sedona Sunset Spots in Arizona 2026

 11. Doe Mountain – Sedona Sunsets

-Doe Mountain is a short hike best for people with busy schedules.
-The trail length is 1.7 miles, and it takes over an hour to reach the summit.
+Doe Mountain is a short hike best suited for people with busy schedules.
+The trail is 1.7 miles long, and it takes over an hour to reach the summit.
 The majority of the trail is relatively easy.
 It gets steep at the end, but this hike can be pretty fulfilling.
 You can get a clear view of the Red Rocks from this trail.

 Some desert bushes, cactus, and trees line the walking trail.
 Typical of the Sedona landscape, the path can get rocky at times.
 The top provides a gorgeous view of the desert.

 The neighboring Bear Mountain also adds to the natural beauty of this place.
-Although the sunset view from Doe Mountain is ethereal, it’s also quite popular as a Sedona sunrise spot.
+Although the sunset view from Doe Mountain is ethereal, it’s also quite popular as a sunrise spot in Sedona.

 Address: Doe Mountain, Sedona, AZ 86336, United States.